Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Legacy Output

+0. `type`, a string, "legacyoutput"
-0. `sourceID`, a 32-byte ID
+1. `sourceID`, a 32-byte ID
-1. `assetID`, a 32-byte asset ID
+2. `assetID`, a 32-byte asset ID
-2. `amount`, an int64
+3. `amount`, an int64
-3. `index`, an int64
+4. `index`, an int64
-4. `program`, a string
+5. `program`, a string
-5. `data`, a string
+6. `data`, a string

 ### Legacy Program

-TBD: encapsulates the context for the VM1 program to be executed after `finalize` when txid is set and all effects are known.
+0. `type`, a string, "vm1program"
+1. `amount`, int64, amount or nil for issuance candidate
+2. `assetid`, string, asset ID in the legacy output or issuance candidate
+3. `entryid`, string, ID of the input ID or issuance anchor
+4. `outputid`, string, the legacy output ID
+5. `index`, int64, an index of the input or issuance
+6. `anchorid`, string, set to input ID or issuance anchor
+7. `entrydata`, string, set to arbitrary annotation data
+8. `program`, string, a [VM1](vm1.md) bytecode

 ## Encoding